NETWAYS/check_email/README.md

-# WIP - Use with caution.
+**Warning:** This is an experimental Proof of Concept.
+Use with caution.
 You can delete your mails!

 # check_email